 We will be taken to the System Properties window, and click on the Advanced tab.

 5. Click Settings on the Performance option

 Look at the Performance option then click on the Settings button.

 7. Click the Change button on the Virtual memory option

 Look at the Virtual memory option, there is a button labeled Change.
 Click the button.

 #8.
 Click drive C

 In the virtual memory menu, you will see a list of drives on our computer, click on the C drive.

-9. Check Custom size then change the Virtual Memory size
+#9.
+Check the Custom size then change the Virtual Memory size

 You can use half of the same size as RAM, this is the most commonly used value.